MitchCongdon/resumeSite/README.md

 # mitchellcongdonsite
-Project for my portfolio, a resume site.
+Project for my portfolio, my resume site.
+I am currently using it to  test and learn.